santoshtechwiz/codeguru.github.io/blazor-dynamic-component-out-of-the-box.md

 ![](https://blogger.googleusercontent.com/img/a/AVvXsEhSyIQqPK6VeuhXj1KE62AksLrPx4wxlQ6LhyHAN3cv8Rde7BC6tV7wrR-1ZgpML_D0yVs9n7dQK5Shvuet1UFNgOp99JOxA7EguocmjRnvp3Men02mioA87WVvPNNCNEA8vQlQMtrdX9rHdn31b0gqEM53U3VObA5cc34PTi6MWDJXqzAGydEZFn9siQ=w640-h450)

 Let's dive into code.
-I assume that you are familiar with how to create and run I have created two-component `ListView.razor` and `TableView.razor` and then populated the dropdown list with components.
+I assume that you are familiar with how to create and run the blazor project.
+In the newly created blazor app I have created two-component `ListView.razor` and `TableView.razor` and then populated the dropdown list with components.

-In the following code snippet I am creating a list of `Component` with parameter name,type and parameters(in our case it is null)  and then my setting the currently selected component to `DynamicComponent` rest all the heavy lifting work is done by the `DynamicComponent`
+In the main page I have added following code snippet I am creating a list of `Component` with parameter name,type and parameters(in our case it is null)  and then my setting the currently selected component to `DynamicComponent` rest all the heavy lifting work is done by the `DynamicComponent`

 ```csharp
 <DynamicComponent Type="@(Type.GetType(currentComponent.Type))" Parameters="@currentComponent.Parameters"